BDC Hamburger Icon

 Telematics services can gauge driver safety, compile data and present it via easy-to-read driver scorecards.
 Hard braking, rapid acceleration and swerving are examples of activities that telematics solutions track to create driver safety scores.

 The best GPS fleet management solutions provide near-real-time data collection and updates.
-This means you can have 100 percent visibility into your fleet anytime.
+This means you can have 100 percent visibility into your fleet at any time.
 This technology is unmatched in other industries.

 Telematics solutions are cloud-based platforms you can access from any device.
 Many also have stellar driver and admin mobile apps to streamline operations.
 If you’re a fleet manager who travels or can’t access your office computer, you’ll still be able to check in on your fleet.

-Many telematics solutions offer helpful third-party integrations.
+Many telematics platforms offer helpful third-party integrations.
 By connecting other business solutions to your fleet management software, you can integrate your overall business technology suite.
-Integrations vary based on the platform, so work closely with your fleet management system rep to ensure you have access to the information you need.
+Integrations vary based on the platform, so work closely with your fleet management system representative to ensure you have access to the tools you need.

 FYIDid you know

-Many modern GPS fleet tracking systems integrate with the top CRM software and some of the best accounting software platforms.
+Many modern GPS fleet tracking systems integrate with the best CRM software and some of the best accounting software platforms.

 The best fleet management solutions offer 24/7 customer support.
-These providers can help you immediately remedy problems with your hardware or software.
+These providers can help you quickly resolve problems with your hardware or software.

 Why you should use a GPS fleet management system

-• Monitor your fleet’s locations and performance: GPS fleet management systems provide information on location, fuel usage, engine idling time and driver behavior.
+• Monitor a fleet’s locations and performance: GPS fleet management systems provide information on location, fuel usage, engine idling time and driver behavior. “[We] know where every driver is, what route they’re on, and how long it’ll take to complete a delivery,” Raptis explained.

 • Decrease insurance costs: Many insurance providers offer discounts and lower commercial auto insurance costs for fleet companies with GPS tracking devices installed on their vehicles.